 In fact, even using the word ‘slide’ is a mistake.
 The word slide means it’s unclear whether you are producing something to be read at a desk, projected on to a screen or just bulleted reference points.

 The key is to be more precise when talking about presentations.
-Create HANDOUTS, to be read at a desk, and VISUAL AIDS, to accompany your talk and make it easier for your audience to understand.
+Create HANDOUTS, to be read at a desk, and VISUAL AIDS, to accompany your talk.
 Make a clear distinction between these two documents, which are as different as a book and a movie.
-By using more precise language, great presenters create better handouts and visual aids.
+Use more precise language to create better handouts and visual aids.

 Too many people give too many talks without a distinctive set of messages.
 That’s like trying to build your presentation on sand.
 Instead, great presentations are built on clear messages.
-Messages are the solid foundation on which everything in a presentation stands.
+Messages are the solid foundation on which your presentation stands.

 With your foundations in place, you can decide how to structure your presentation – the beginning, middle and end.
-Here you decide the materials to use (e.g. facts, stories, metaphors) and the method of construction (e.g. mystery, humour, documentary).
+You decide the few big ideas that underpin your presentation and how to bring it to life (e.g. facts, stories, metaphors) and the method of construction (e.g. mystery, humour, documentary).